-- 63. Overall, the measures put in place since the Third Follow-Up Report, in particular the enactment of the FIUTTR and the FOFTR appear focused on detailing the operational functions of the FIU and implementing a supervisory regime for DNFBPs through identifying and registering listed business.
-These measures have resulted in the level of compliance of Recs.
-8 and 15 being considered LC.
-However, there is need for more details with regard to planned action and deadlines particularly with regard to the FIU's regulatory function, the issuance of guidelines both by the FIU and the Central Bank and the approved restructuring and staffing of both the FIU and the FIB. - 64.
-As noted in the last follow-up report developments with proposed legislation i.e the Credit Union Bill and the Securities Bill have slowed since these are still outstanding.
+- 114. Overall, the measures put in place since the Fourth Follow-Up Report, have dealt with the operational functions of the FIU and implementing a supervisory regime for DNFBPs through identifying and registering listed business and commencing an on-site inspection function.
+While these measures are welcomed, some of them are problematic, such as the supervisory function of the FIU which from the start appears ineffective given present resources and the number of listed businesses.
+Additionally, there is a question regarding the autonomy of the FIU with regard to the hiring of staff.
+There is need for more details on the issuance of guidelines both by the FIU and the Central Bank. - 115.
+Statistics have been submitted in relation to MLAT requests, international exchange of information, money laundering investigations, cash seizures, restraint orders and STR reporting.
+These demonstrate continuing implementation in the areas of international cooperation and the functions of the law enforcement authorities, although there are no money laundering prosecutions or convictions as yet.
+Of note is the reporting of STRs by the DNFBPs for the first time which suggests improved awareness.
+Additionally, the Central Bank has submitted information about on-site AML/CFT inspections and the application of sanctions as evidence of a functioning AML/CFT supervisory regime for its licensees. - 116.
+With regard to legislation, human trafficking has been criminalized in accordance with the relevant UN Conventions in the TPA.
+As noted in the last follow-up report, developments with proposed legislation the Credit Union Bill and the Securities Bill have slowed and are still outstanding.
 This is particularly important in relation to supervision for compliance with AML/CFT obligations for credit unions and the securities sector.
 Additionally, while the Central Bank has reportedly begun AML/CFT inspections on money remitters, there is need for implementation figures.
 Finally while a confiscation/forfeiture regime with regard to terrorist financing has been legally established, there is need to demonstrate implementation.
-Based on the foregoing it is recommended that Trinidad and Tobago remain on expedited follow-up and be required to report back to the November 2011 Plenary.
+Based on the foregoing it is recommended that Trinidad and Tobago remain on expedited follow-up and be required to report back to the Plenary in May 2012.